Code-Institute-Submissions/tarahwaters-milestone-project1/README.md

 **Navbar** from [Bootstrap or BS](https://getbootstrap.com/docs/5.0/components/navbar/#responsive-behaviors) - adjusted bg color and added brand/logo with homepage link @Nathan Parry_4P_cohort_lead and @Paul Treggiden helped fix issues with styling

-**Footer** - used code from Code Institute (CI) Love Running tutorial, then adapted styling for page and used bootstrap columns to separate text and social links
+**Footer** - used code from Code Institute (CI) Love Running tutorial as a reference, then adapted styling for page and used bootstrap columns to separate text and social links

 **Hero image carousel** from [BS](https://getbootstrap.com/docs/4.0/components/carousel/#with-indicators)
 - Help with carousel slides initially not showing up - [ByteGrad on YouTube](https://www.youtube.com/watch?v=mPZLxhgTKCU)
 - Suggestions on how to crop height of carousel heroimage3.jpg after successfully targeting in CSS - [linuxhint](https://linuxhint.com/how-to-crop-an-image-using-css/)
 Tutor support to fix hero image alignment problem - @Paul Treggiden identified that the problem was that the image aspect ratio was different to the others (using an aspect ratio calculator), and helped me adjust my image to a 3x2 ratio that now works well.

-**Cover-text / hero image text overlay** for hero image - initial code from CI Love Running tutorial, adapted for personal styling
+**Cover-text / hero image text overlay**
+- Initial code attempted using CI Love Running tutorial, adapted for personal styling
-- Additional help sought from [stackoverlow](https://stackoverflow.com/questions/62550170/how-to-customize-the-bootstrap-carousel-to-have-some-text-static-and-some-chang) to add text within BS image carousel (since initial styling and responsiveness with a separate text overlay seemed too complicated)
+- Then additional help sought from [stackoverlow](https://stackoverflow.com/questions/62550170/how-to-customize-the-bootstrap-carousel-to-have-some-text-static-and-some-chang) to add text within BS image carousel (since initial styling and responsiveness with a separate text overlay seemed too complicated)

-**Company-summary Section** - adapted code from 'club-ethos' section of CI Love Running tutorial to have a header with two boxes of content underneath (for large screens), along with media query to help make the page responsive (e.g. collapsing to a single column)
+**Company-summary Section** - used code from 'club-ethos' section of CI Love Running tutorial as a reference to have a header with two boxes of content underneath (for large screens), along with media query to help make the page responsive (e.g. collapsing to a single column)
 - Issues with responsive styling of the two adjacent boxes (particularly with resizing the image but keeping aspect:ratio) so contacted CI tutor support for assistance.
 They recommended using a **'flexbox'** and this link was helpful in understanding the concept: [https://css-tricks.com/snippets/css/a-guide-to-flexbox/.](https://css-tricks.com/snippets/css/a-guide-to-flexbox/.)
 - Then had further issues with the media query to account for the flexbox, which tutor support helped with again using the **'flex-direction' property** -  [https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction]( https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction) and then **ordering the flex items** was important too - [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Ordering_Flex_Items](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Ordering_Flex_Items)